mbret/prose-reader/packages/doc/docs/gettingStarted.md

 ```

 You don't absolutely need to have `@prose-reader/core-streamer` installed to run the reader but the utilities provided are very useful to start quickly.
- `rxjs` it a peer-dependency of oboku-reader and needs to be installed alongside.
+ `rxjs` it a peer-dependency of prose-reader and needs to be installed alongside.

 ## Create your reader